Table Of Contents

 You Cannot “Double-Spend”

 You cannot spend money you do not have through forgery or by counterfeiting crypto.
-Most cryptocurrencies are decentralized networks based on blockchain technology — a distributed ledger enforced by a vast network of computers that is spread everywhere.
+Most cryptocurrencies are decentralized networks based on blockchain technology — a distributed ledger enforced by a vast network of computers.
 A key feature of cryptocurrencies is that they are not issued by a central authority with controlling interests.
 This prevents cryptos from interference and manipulation.

 The Fractional Supply